esodan/libgtkflow/README.md

 Feel free to add examples for your favorite language.

-Note: If you installed the library in /usr/local, you have to do export the following environment variables for the examples to work:
+Note: If you installed the library in /usr/local, you have to export the following environment variables for the examples to work:

 ```